Skip to content

 # 3. Re-run grbgetkey with correct key

-Ipopt is installed automatically with the Julia packages in Step 2, but you can verify with the minimal example:
+Ipopt is installed in Step 2 along with the other Julia packages, but you can verify the installation with the minimal example below:

 julia> using Ipopt